 More recently, Governor Pritzker signed the Illinois Gambling Act on June 28, 2019.
 Because of this change, the Illinois Gaming Board now allows more Illinois gaming machines and systems per location, opening the door for added Illinois video gaming revenue.

 Slant Top Cabinet Slot Machines Versus Upright Cabinet Slot Machines

-Different types of Illinois gaming machines offer varying levels of performance and features.
+Different types of Illinois gaming systems offer varying levels of performance and features.
 With a slant top cabinet slot machine, you get a machine that can stand up on its own.
 Meanwhile, upright cabinet Illinois gaming systems must be placed in a base at a set location.

 An upright cabinet gaming machine is generally easier to place in a line.
 This is because the separators and bases are connected to each other.
 Using upright Illinois gaming systems helps to provide a cohesive look for your bar or restaurant.